South Africa

 • The Data Subject Consents to the transfer.

-• The transfer is necessary for the performance of a contract.
+• The transfer is necessary for the performance of a contract between the data subject and the Responsible Party.

-• The transfer is necessary for the conclusion of a contract between Responsible Party and a third party that is in interest of the Data Subject.
+• The transfer is necessary for the conclusion of a contract, in the interest of the data subject, between the Responsible Party and a third party.

-• The transfer is for the benefit of the Data Subject and it’s not reasonable to obtain consent.
+• The transfer is for the benefit of the Data Subject and it’s not reasonably practical to obtain consent, and it is likely that, nonetheless, consent would be given.

 Security Compromise Notification:

-• Timeline for Notification: The Responsible party must notify the Regulator and the Data Subject, as soon as reasonably possible, after the discovery of the compromise, taking into account law enforcement needs or any measures necessary to determine the scope of the compromise or restore the information.
-The Operator shall notify the Controller immediately where there are reasonable grounds to suspect a compromise.
-The Responsible party may only delay notification to the Data Subject if a public body responsible for investigations or the Regulator determines that notification may impede a criminal investigation.
+• Timeline for Notification: The Responsible party must notify the Information Regulator and the Data Subject, as soon as reasonably possible, where there are reasonable grounds to believe that the personal information of a data subject has been accessed or acquired by any unauthorised person, taking into account law enforcement needs or any measures necessary to determine the scope of the compromise or restore the information.
+The terms “as soon as reasonably possible” has been interpreted in practice to mean within 72 hours of the potential security compromise.
+The Responsible Party may only delay notification to the data subject if a public body responsible for investigations or the Information Regulator determines that notification may impede a criminal investigation.

 • Requirements for Notification: The notification must be in writing and be communicated to the data subject via mail, email, displayed prominently on the website, news media or as directed by the Regulator.
 The notification shall at least: